-Exceeds Standard Meets Standard Approaching Standard Does Not Meet Standard The school is going above and The school is evidencing The school is mostly evidencing The school is not evidencing beyond the meets standard outcomes consistent with outcomes consistent with outcomes consistent with expectations. quality education. quality education. quality education.
+Exceeds Standard Meets Standard Approaching Standard Does Not Meet Standard The school is going above and beyond the meets standard expectations.
+The school is evidencing outcomes consistent with quality education.
+The school is mostly evidencing outcomes consistent with quality education.
+The school is not evidencing outcomes consistent with quality education.